Hey hey! Welcome to my blog.

-There have been so many posts I either never finished or have deleted because I thought what I had to say wasn’t as good as this other blogger that everyone knows and loves.
-I was foolish because I deleted some raw an honest content.
+There have been so many posts I either never finished or deleted because I thought what I had to say wasn’t as good as this other blogger that everyone knows and loves.
+I was foolish because I deleted some raw and honest content.
 Some, I’ve kept because I knew that they would help someone.

 Post it anyway and as you continue your blogging journey, you can go back and tweak them.

-- How to Increase Your Joy with These 7 Self Care Tips.
+- How to Increase Your Joy with These 7 Self-Care Tips.

 - How to Make and Sell No-Heat Shea Butter Cream.

 - 3 Ways to Discover How To Inspire Healing in Your Life (Free Download Inside)